 Big Shiny 90’s

 Big Shiny ’90s were formed from a shared love for the music of the 1990s.
 Stone Temple Pilots, Pearl Jam, Collective Soul, Rage Against the Machine, and Lenny Kravitz are just some of the artists that Neil, Craig, Scott, and Mike grew up listening to.
 Big Shiny ’90s play a collection of some of your most loved songs as well as a few you won’t believe you forgot about.

 Carly Rita is a singer songwriter from the greater Toronto area, with a blues, rock and alternative style.
 Carly’s musical influences include Amy Winehouse, The Black Keys and Green Day.
-For the past year she has been playing at a variety of music venues.
 Carly has performed in talent competitions, shows, private functions, festivals, open mics, and showcases, and has performed and been interviewed on a live television show.

 Cory Feigen’s acoustic bluesy riffs, close-to-heart lyrics, and pop-like melodies are primed to attract the likes of music lovers from a wide range of genres.
 With musical influences including Eric Clapton, James Taylor, Grateful Dead, and John Mayer; Cory is able to draw influence from artists with diverse musical backgrounds and use it to his advantage to create a unique brand of music.